-The following are also outstanding or are to be completed as part of the conclusion of the audit:
+$\Phi$ he following are also outstanding or are to be completed as part of the conclusion of the audit:

-- completion of our audit conclusion procedures - review of the final version of the financial statements - · completion of subsequent events review - · receipt of the signed management representation letter - completion of procedures required by the National Audit Office (NAO) regarding the Whole of Government Accounts submission
+- completion of our audit conclusion procedures - review of the final version of the financial statements - completion of subsequent events review - receipt of the signed management representation letter - ▶ completion of procedures required by the National Audit Office (NAO) regarding the Whole of Government Accounts submission

 We do not expect to issue the audit certificate at the same time as the audit opinion, due to delays relating to the Whole of Government Accounts process, impacting all councils where audit procedures are required on the submission.
+HM Treasury has not yet issued the template return, or the related guidance to auditors; the work cannot be performed until these are available.
+Currently, there is no confirmed timescale for their release.